shaoyuanlo/EDANet/README.md

 ![EDANet](https://github.com/shaoyuanlo/EDANet/blob/master/models/EDANet_figure.PNG)

 NOTE: The source codes must be kept confidential due to the sponsor's request for this project.
-We try our best to provide the implementation details as much as possible.
-We hope it would be easy for you to reproduce and utilize this work.
+If you are interested in reproducing EDANet, you can try to write the network code (we use PyTorch) based on the layer disposal we provided.
+Then welcome to send your code to Shao-Yuan Lo (me, the email address is shown in the paper) via email.
+I will check the code for you.

 ## Pakages
 This repository is organized as: